batstateu-is/2025-BatstateU-IS/README.md

 ## 🧭 Abstract

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-This repository contains the comprehensive development of a **self-driving robot** engineered by **Junior Engineers Exploring Possibilities (J.E.E.P.)** from Batangas State University - Integrated School, representing **Philippines** for the [**2025 World Robot Olympiad**](https://wro-association.org/competition/2025-season/), under the **Future Engineers category**.
-Designed for **_autonomous navigation_**, **_obstacle avoidance_**, and **_traffic sign detection_**, the robot integrates [**LMS-ESP32**](https://www.antonsmindstorms.com/product/wifi-python-esp32-board-for-mindstorms/?srsltid=AfmBOopfdoKXv4-t9PTAc_VNohW6cx7w24SMns8QDY4nlufSxlDntJdL) as its microcontroller, allowing the **LEGO® SPIKE™ Prime** and **Arduino** electronics to communicate with one another.
-In addition, the robot ensures high precision detection with a vision system powered by the [**OpenMV Cam H7 Plus**](https://openmv.io/products/openmv-cam-h7-plus).
-Custom 3D-printed components were used to develop the chassis, serving as the main body of the self-driving robot, which better improved its mechanical structure, secured sensors, and optimized its internal space.
-Through iterative testing, the team enhanced its performance with innovated mechanism and steering geometry.
-Overall, this project showcases practical engineering, strategic design, and reliable performance under dynamic conditions.
+This repository documents the complete engineering development of a **self-driving robot** created by the **Junior Engineers Exploring Possibilities (J.E.E.P.)** team of Batangas State University – Integrated School, representing the **Philippines** in the 2025 World Robot Olympiad – Future Engineers category.
+The robot is designed for **autonomous navigation**, **obstacle avoidance**, and **traffic sign detection**, integrating an [**LMS-ESP32**](https://www.antonsmindstorms.com/product/wifi-python-esp32-board-for-mindstorms/?srsltid=AfmBOopfdoKXv4-t9PTAc_VNohW6cx7w24SMns8QDY4nlufSxlDntJdL) to enable seamless communication between LEGO® SPIKE™ Prime components and custom Arduino-based electronics.
+High-accuracy vision detection is achieved using the [**OpenMV Cam H7 Plus**](https://openmv.io/products/openmv-cam-h7-plus), supported by a reliable system of sensors and control modules.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The project incorporates several notable engineering factors that strengthened performance, mechanical reliability, and system efficiency.
+Multiple **custom 3D-printed** components were developed, beginning with a **slide-lock OpenMV camera case** that ensures secure mounting while allowing rapid removal during testing and rewiring.
+A dedicated **3D-printed case for the LMS-ESP32** was designed to prevent movement and disconnection, featuring precise dimensions, ventilation slots, and Technic-compatible mounting points.
+A **compact enclosure for the UPS-18650 module** was also produced to improve cable management and component stability.
+To adapt third-party hardware to LEGO® systems, a **3D-printed HC-SR04 ultrasonic sensor case** was designed with side-mount holes for accurate alignment and consistent distance readings.
+At the system level, a **fully 3D-printed chassis** was engineered through multiple iterations across different CAD platforms and printers, resulting in a lightweight, structurally accurate frame capable of supporting all electronic and mechanical assemblies.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Beyond structural enhancements, the robot features a **rotating sensor mechanism** powered by a Technic™ Large Angular Motor, allowing both the OpenMV camera and Technic™ Distance Sensor to sweep in both directions for expanded field coverage, wall detection, and situational awareness.
+A **one-button power mechanism** was implemented to meet Future Engineers competition requirements, allowing the SPIKE™ Prime Hub, LMS-ESP32, and UPS-18650 power module to activate simultaneously with a single input through a regulated serial connection.

 <p align="justify"> You may view the full performance of the team's robot through the link provided below.
 Watching the complete run will offer a clear understanding of how the mechanical design, sensor integration, and code execution come together in real-time to accomplish each task.</p>